 Faculty will create exams consistent with course content which will consist of a minimum of 40 questions and at least 15% of all exams will be alternate item type questions.
 No partial credit will be given for alternate item type questions.
+Beginning with the first senior semester, students will be unable to backwards navigate on exams.
 No exams or major tests will be administered in an un-proctored environment.
 Faculty may create specific assigned seating for each exam and students are to comply with the seating assignment.
 Students who refuse to comply with seating assignment may receive a "0" for the exam.
 Students are not allowed to take unsupervised breaks during an exam.
 Students who fail to follow the testing guidelines may be given a "0" for the exam.
 Testing accommodations will be available only to students with documented disabilities on letterhead from the King University Disability Services Learning Specialist.
 Students with disabilities who need academic accommodations must file timely requests each semester with the Office of Learning and Disability Services for accommodations in course work.
 The University cannot make retroactive accommodations.